c-j-lh/ip/docs/README.md

 ## Find tasks

-Find an task by part of its name
+Find a task by part of its name

 Example: `find <search string>`
 ```